aws-samples/single-use-signed-url/README.md

 1. Edit the cdk.json file and update the following values:
     * keyPairId - The Id of the CloudFront Key Pair
     * secretName - The name of the secrets manager value that holds the PEM file used to sign URLs
-    * region - The region you will be deploying into.
-This is used to access the resources in the correct region due to CloudFront executing Lambda in the region closest to the end user.
+    * region - The region your DynamoDB and parameter store are located in.
+Due to CloudFront Edge Lambda requirement to execute in us-east-1 this value is required to execute the calls to other services in another region.
 1. From a terminal window at the root directory of this project do ```cdk synth```
 1. From a terminal window at the root directory of this project do ```cdk deploy```
 1. Once the deployment is complete the terminal window will display outputs of the deployment.
 One of the outputs will be ```CreateSignedURLEndpoint```, navigating to this endpoint will display a web page used to generate single use signed URLS.